 Is my vaccine passport accepted in the Netherlands?

-From September 25 you will need to show a QR code proving you have been vaccinated or tested negative in the last 24 hours when you go to restaurants, bars, sports stadiums, theatres, cinemas and other indoor venues.
-The NHS Covid Pass is not compatible with the Dutch CoronaCheck app, so the only way for British travellers to obtain a QR code is to book a free test for entry at testenvoortoegang.org.
+You will need to show a QR code proving you have been vaccinated or tested negative in the last 24 hours when you go to restaurants, bars, sports stadiums, theatres, cinemas and other indoor venues.
+NHS apps are now compatible with the Dutch ‘test for entry’ system.
+Unvaccinated travellers who need to obtain a QR code can book a free test for entry at testenvoortoegang.org.

 If you’ve been vaccinated in the UK and live in the Netherlands, the GGD health service in Utrecht can validate NHS certificates.
 Visit https://www.ggdru.nl/corona or call 0300 800 2899.